reubenng/compfinance/README.md

 # compfinance

 ## to-dos
-general function for portfolio, set any asset allocation 0
+general function for any size efficient portfolio, set any asset allocation